The time of completion/start/end of any state is displayed in the reports in the format specified in the General section of a report template.

 In many tabular reports, mileage can be displayed.
 It can be calculated either by all messages or by messages in trips.
 Choice of the method of calculation is defined by the Mileage from trips only option in the General section of the Report template dialog.

-If less than 20 (miles or kilometers), the mileage is displayed with accuracy to hundredths (other decimal places are simply cut).
+By default, mileage values are displayed with accuracy to two decimal places.
+You can select other options of rounding mileage values in the user settings.
 Measurement units for speed and mileage (kilometers and kilometers per hour or miles and miles per hour) are selected in the additional settings of the Report template dialog.
-There you can also set the Mileage/fuel/counters with accuracy to two decimal places option to always see the mileage with the hundredths.

 The average and maximum speed values can be included in the same reports as the mileage: trips, geofences, trips between geofences, speedings, digital sensors.
 Note that the average speed directly depends on the mileage because it is calculated by dividing mileage by duration (for example, distance travelled with a sensor on divided by the duration of an on the state.
 That is why a situation can happen when the average speed is zero and the maximum speed is a positive number.
 It can happen (1) if the duration of a state is zero (see explanation above); (2) if the mileage is zero (the unit was parked or the mileage counter is set incorrectly); (3) if the mileage is insignificant, for example, 0,01, and the result of the division is smaller than 1.
 Note that mileage can be calculated either by all messages or by trips only (the option in the settings of a report), and this obviously affects the resulting values of the average speed.